vxnuaj/NEOCORTEX/Batch Normalization.md

 $\beta$ is the parameter to shift the distribution of the normalized values, to better fit the desired output distribution to optimize model performance.

+The $\gamma$ and $\beta$ parameters should be matrices of same dimensions as output $Z^l$.

 > *These aren't [[Hyperparameters]], but instead learnable parameters during [[gradient descent]]*.

 Of course if $\gamma = \sqrt{\sigma^2 + \epsilon}$ and $\beta = \mu$, and we apply the equation, we'd be effectively undoing the batch normalization.[^1]

 Then, when computing the gradients, we'd use $Z_{lnorm}$ instead of the unnormalized $Z_l$.

+When using BatchNorm in a neural network, it effectively cancels out the effect of a bias term, making the inclusion of the computation of the bias computationally inefficient.

+So when you use Batch normalization, you can effectively remove $b^l$ or set it to 0.

 ---